Heymity/MolecularLibCore/README.md

 and it also implements implicit operators so you can convert your range to and from a Range.

 #### RangeInteger
-The Range class inherits from Range<int> and implement some extra useful methods and properties:
+The Range class inherits from Range<int> and implements some extra useful methods and properties:
 •	MidPoint :int

 •	Lerp(float t) : int